Cruising, Travel

 The Queen’s Staircase

 The next stop was during my self-guided walking tour was my favorite spot-The Queen’s Staircase.
 This historic landmark was carved out of solid limestone by enslaved Africans between 1793 and 1794 as an escape route from nearby Fort Fincastle.
 Later named in honor of Queen Victoria for her role in abolishing slavery, the staircase originally featured 65 steps, though only 64 are visible today.
-It rises about 102 feet, has a small waterfall next to it.
-The pedestrian road leading to the Queen’s Staircase is also impressive, tall limestone walls surrounded by lush tropical vegetation.
+It rises about 102 feet and has a small waterfall next to it.
+The pedestrian road leading to the Queen’s Staircase is also impressive, with tall limestone walls surrounded by lush tropical vegetation.

 Graycliff Heritage Village

-There are several museums in this area, including the Heritage Museum of the Bahamas, located in Mountbatten House.
+There are also several museums in this area, including the Heritage Museum of the Bahamas, located in Mountbatten House.
 This museum showcases artifacts from the islands’ early history through the modern era, including pirate relics and emancipation-era pieces.
 There is also the National Art Gallery of the Bahamas, set in the historic Villa Doyle mansion.
 Another nearby museum is the Pirates of Nassau Museum which offers a fun, interactive dive into the city’s swashbuckling past.
 The whole area feels refined, colorful, playful yet peaceful—an ideal place to experience Nassau’s history, art, and culture away from the busier downtown crowds.

 John Watling’s Distillery

-Junkaboo Beach
+Junkanoo Beach

 Great Stirrup Cay